Four Fs of Stress and Trauma: Fight, Flight, Freeze, Fawn Explained

 These responses are problematic when they are hasty, reflexive, automatic, compulsive, impulsive reactions to non-emergencies.

-More Than Four Fs: Flop, Faint, and Friend
+More Than Four Fs: Flop, Faint, Friend, and Fridge

 Other potential stress responses that get mentioned occasionally are flop, faint, and friend.